 There was a telling moment just eight minutes into the Germany v Italy semi-final that indicated which way the match was going and effectively summed up the tournament.
 As Daniele De Rossi set himself to receive the ball about 30 yards from the German goal, he suddenly had Bastian Schweinsteiger bearing down on him like an express train.
 The former was relaxed; the latter in a rush.
 It told.

-De Rossi simply backheeled the ball to simultaneously take Schweinsteiger completely out of the game and set up Andrea Pirlo.
+De Rossi simply backheeled the ball to take Schweinsteiger completely out of the game and simultaneously set up Andrea Pirlo.
 There was the reason Germany were eliminated.
 There was the reason Spain and Italy are in the final.
 The latter two had control; Germany lacked it.

-Control is the element that has defined and decided Euro 2012.
+It has been the element that has defined and decided Euro 2012.
 Ultimately, Germany went out for similar reasons to England, Greece, Czech Republic, Ireland and France.